Ellpeck/ObsidianCustomFrames/README.md

 If you create a frame that you think other people would like, don't hesitate to create a pull request with [a new preset](https://github.com/Ellpeck/ObsidianCustomFrames/blob/master/src/settings.ts#L5).

 ## 🛣️ Roadmap
+- Allow creating links outside of Obsidian that open in a custom frame
+- Add more options to Markdown mode, like allowing for back and forward buttons
+- Possibly allow extracting selected text into a note similar to how the Note composer plugin works, and potentially allow using a note template that includes the link to the site extracted from
 - ~~Allow setting a custom icon for each pane~~
 - ~~Allow displaying custom frames in Markdown code blocks~~
 - ~~Add the ability to add a ribbon button for a frame that opens it in the main view~~
-- Allow creating links outside of Obsidian that open in a custom frame
-- Possibly allow executing custom JavaScript in iframes (though security implications still need to be explored)
+- ~~Possibly allow executing custom JavaScript in iframes (though security implications still need to be explored)~~
-- Add a global setting that causes popups to be opened in a new Obsidian window rather than the default browser
+- ~~Add a global setting that causes popups to be opened in a new Obsidian window rather than the default browser~~ (See the [web viewer core plugin](https://help.obsidian.md/plugins/web-viewer))
-- Add more options to Markdown mode, like allowing for back and forward buttons
-- Possibly allow extracting selected text into a note similar to how the Note composer plugin works, and potentially allow using a note template that includes the link to the site extracted from

 ## ⚠️ Known Issues
 There are a few known issues with Custom Frames.
 If you encounter any of these, please **don't** report it on the issue tracker.
-- Popups and new tabs are currently opened in the default browser rather than the custom frame.
-You can find more info, including workarounds for logging in to certain sites, in [this issue](https://github.com/Ellpeck/ObsidianCustomFrames/issues/40).
+- Popups and new tabs are opened in the default browser rather than the custom frame by default, which can cause issues logging in to websites that use external logins.
+To circumvent this issue, enable the [web viewer core plugin](https://help.obsidian.md/plugins/web-viewer), which shares its session information with Custom Frames, to open popups within Obsidian.
 - Some links refuse to open from within custom frames, especially before Obsidian 1.3.7.
 You can find more info in [this issue](https://github.com/Ellpeck/ObsidianCustomFrames/issues/76).

 ## 🙏 Acknowledgements